ivanreeve/server-side-smpaddon/README.md

-Backend for my MCBE SMP Server.
+Backend for a Bedrock Dedicated SMP Server I used to run.
 Features custom control panel I made using the official Scripting API.